capnspacehook/whalewall/README.md

     # optional; a Docker network traffic will be allowed out of.
 If unset, will default to all
     # networks the container is a member of.
 Required if 'container' is set
     network: ""
-    # optional; an IP address, CIDR, or range of IP addresses to allow traffic to
+    # optional; a list of IP addresses, CIDRs, or ranges of IP addresses to allow traffic to
-    ip: ""
+    ips: []
     # optional; a container to allow traffic to.
 This can be either the name of the container or
     # the service name of the container is docker compose is used
     container: ""
     # required; either 'tcp' or 'udp'
     proto: ""
-    # optional; the source ports to allow traffic to.
-This can be either a single port or a
+    # optional; a list of source ports to allow traffic to.
+Can be a single port or a
-    # range of ports
+    # range of ports.
     src_ports: []
-    # optional; the destination ports to allow traffic to.
-This can be either a single port or a
+    # optional; a list of destination ports to allow traffic to.
+Can be a single port or a
-    # range of ports
+    # range of ports.
     dst_ports: []
     # optional; settings that allow you to filter traffic further if desired
     verdict: